 A Student-Designed Major should begin with conversation.
 Any student interested in an SDM should start by discussing it with their academic advisor or a faculty member with expertise in the SDM topic or an area related to the topic.
 They may also contact faculty who chair/coordinate programs that will be contribute to the major.

-Students who want general information about the SDM process, or who have an idea for a major but are uncertain as to which faculty might be appropriate advisors for the major, should contact the Associate Dean of Curriculum.
+Students who want general information about the SDM process, or who have an idea for a major but are uncertain as to which faculty might be appropriate advisors for the major, should contact the Associate Vice President for Academic Affairs.

 At any of these meetings, students should be prepared to: